Medical Director, Mechanical Circulatory Support Program

 The MCS program also supports patients with the need for temporary MCS.
-We are utilizing all commercially available percutaneous devices including IABP, right and left sided Impella®, and right-sided devices such as Protek® and Avalon®.
+We are utilizing all commercially available percutaneous devices including IABP, right and left sided Impella®, and right-sided devices such as Protek® and Spectrum®.
 In addition, the medical team works closely with the surgical team caring for patients who need support with extra corporeal membrane oxygenation (ECMO) in the setting of cardiogenic shock.

 To make an appointment with a Cardiologist: